 Outside of television, a variety of riffs on the black box competition exist around the world.
 Regardless of the format, all black box competitions defy specific preparation.
 Without knowing the details until the day of the competition, participants must think on their feet combining all their experience and ingenuity to meet the task at hand.

 For students at The Art Institute of Salt Lake City, quarterly black box competitions prepare future chefs for creatively solving any number of challenges that may appear in the kitchen.

 Last Saturday I photographed the AISLC black box event that centered on one mission: Prepare a halibut course of your choosing with a sauce.

-Judges reminded everyone that big flavor needed to be created in other, less obvious ways.
+Judges reminded everyone that big flavors needed to be created in other, less obvious ways.
 And with that, the clock started ticking with each competitor starting 10 minutes later than the other to allow time for the judges’ tasting.

 I give credit to the competitors on a number of levels from facing their fears to some delectable and photogenic plates.
 If only I had some of their experience and creativity in a bottle stored up for those weeknights when my pantry falls short on supplies and turns into a black box of its own.
-Congrats everyone!